The Mountain Enterprise: Ownership

 The first edition of The Mountain Enterprise was issued on September 22, 1966, by Nedra Hawley Cooper as a mimeographed, hand-stapled and hand-drawn publication; its first editions were produced on a blue Royal typewriter now housed at the Ridge Route Communities Museum & Historical Society.
 Fred Kiesner was editor from 1973 to 1976.

 Keith Nelson, superintendent of Ridgelite Products, and Kitty Jo Nelson, a teacher, purchased the business from Neil Keyzers in 1985.
 The Nelsons sold it to Bob Weisburg and Morrie Prizer in 1995.

 In late 2004 the management of Hometown Publishing, LLC and its publications The Mountain Enterprise and The New Mountain Pioneer plus the Mountain Communities Phone Book was assumed by Gary Meyer (publisher) and Patric Hedlund (editor).
 In November 2006 ownership of Hometown was taken over by Meyer, Hedlund and Pam Sturdevant, with general management continuing under Meyer and Hedlund.
-In 2014 ownership passed to Meyer and Hedlund, who remain its managers.
+In 2014 ownership passed to Meyer and Hedlund.
 It is today published in a tabloid format of between 28 and 36 pages weekly.

+In 2024, the newspaper came under new ownership.